DallanQ/lost_ruins_of_arnak/QA.md

  Yes, this is correct.
 The Guardian's Crown card intentionally allows you to move a guardian to any unoccupied tent or level 1 site.
 The card does not defeat the guardian; it simply chases it to another location, including tent sites.
 This design choice fits the game mechanics since basecamp sites can be dug for items, and a guardian can logically “protect” these sites, adding an element of challenge.

- >  If all other players pass, should I slide cards after my main action, or is it one long turn for me?
+>  If all other players pass, should I slide cards after my main action?
+Or is it one long turn for me?

 Even when all other players have passed, your turn doesn’t become “one long turn.”
 Instead, you still have multiple turns, each consisting of a main action and any number of free actions.

 > Why can't I pick the better idol reward at a level two site?

 You do not get to pick the effect among the two idols at a level 2 site.
 During setup, you place two idols at each level 2 site, one face up and one face down.
 Notice this rule when using the Discover a Site action: "If the site has two idols, you take them both, but use only the effect of the face-up one" (Rulebook page 10).
 The advantage of discovering a level 2 site compared to a level 1 site is that you get an additional 3 points, but you still only get one idol effect, and you do not choose.

 [is-exile-cards-effect-mandatory](https://boardgamegeek.com/thread/2577530/is-exile-cards-effect-mandatory)